tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 against the mock server included in this distribution.
 Running the test suite will deploy and undeploy an app hundreds of times, and will definitely trigger garbage collection, so you might not want to run it against a production server.

+It's also slow (which is why the tests normally run against a mock server).
-When I run the test suite against a stock Tomcat on a Linode with 2 cores and 4GB of memory it takes approximately 30 minutes to complete.
+When I run the test suite against a stock Tomcat on a Linode with 2 cores and 4GB of memory it takes approximately 3 minutes to complete.
+I don't think throwing more CPU at this would make it any faster: during the run of the test suite the Tomcat Server never consumes more than a few percent of the CPU capacity.

 You must prepare some files on the server in order for the test suite to run successfully.
 Some of the tests instruct the Tomcat Server to deploy an